AlbertoSoutullo/MongoDBWareManagement/README.md

 Since we know that maybe in the future we can modify and increment variables on our database, we will include obligatory variables, and addmited varialbes in .txt.

-In order to test this, we will perform some querys:
+In order to test this, we will perform some queries:
 <ul>
   <li>1.
 List all wares of a client given.</li>
   <li>2.
 List every wares with origin and destination given.</li>